-76. (1) Where a cheque bears across its face an addition of-
+80. (1) Where a cheque bears across its face an addition of-

-(a) The words "and company", or any abbreviation thereof, between two parallel transverse lines, either with or without the words "not negotiable"; or, that addition constitutes a crossing, and the cheque is crossed generally.
+- (a) the words "and company", or any abbreviation thereof, between two parallel transverse lines, either with or without the words "not negotiable"; or - (b) two parallel transverse lines simply, either with or without the words "not negotiable", that addition constitutes a crossing, and the cheque is crossed generally.